taraksh01/learn-nextjs/note.md

 - To create a route, we must create a **route.ts** file
 - If both **route.ts** and **page.tsx** are present in folder, **route.ts** will be getting preference
 - For each request type we have to create **Type** async function taking care of the route structure

+## Caching in route handler

+- Route handlers are cached by default when useing get method with re response object in nextJS

+### How to opt out of caching?

+- Using dynamic mode in segment config option
+- Using request object
+- Using dynamic function like **headers()** or **cookies()**
+- Using other route than GET